mpvnet-player/mpv.net/README.md

 # mpv.net

-mpv.net is a libmpv based media player for Windows, it looks and works like mpv, even shares the settings and therefore the mpv documentation applies.
+mpv.net is a libmpv based media player for Windows, it looks and works like mpv and also shares the same settings as mpv and therefore the mpv documentation applies.

 mpv and mpv.net have a learning curve.